data-gymnasia/courses/content/reinforcement-learning/content.md

 * What is the largest number of moves that might be required? [[2]]
 * Come up with a scheme for rewarding the agent that aligns with the goal of reaching the desired destination in the smallest number of moves.
-Decide on your answer before clicking: [[-1 reward for each move and halt game at top right corner|]]
+Decide on your answer before clicking: [[reward of -1 for each move and halt game at top right corner|]]
 * Is the optimal policy unique? [[No|Yes]]
 :::